mikelovesrobots/unity3d-trigger-action-pattern/README.md

 =======================

 I hope you find this a useful way to organize your code.
-I used these triggers and actions in my game, Piggyback dungeon Ryder, and felt that the benefits of organizing my code this way far outweighed the drawbacks -- which to be fair are mainly the overhead of managing prefabs.
+I used these triggers and actions in my game, Piggyback Dungeon Ryder, and felt that the benefits of organizing my code this way far outweighed the drawbacks -- which to be fair are mainly the overhead of managing prefabs.